 If you have any questions or concerns about this process please do not hesitate to reach out to our team at firstname.lastname@example.org for more information.

 Hotel rooms are provided Thursday, Friday, and Saturday nights during the event.
 These plans are subject to change and will be updated depending on future social distancing and safety guidelines due to COVID-19.

 Yes—you can tell us who you’d like to room with on your Travel Planner, or we will be happy to match you up with someone at random.

-We love it when friends or family come out to support you at the hotels or on the route.
+We love it when friends or family come out to support you on the route.
 However, due to our limited space and resources, we ask that they not join us for meals or stay in your hotel room.

 Take a look at our What to Bring section for a list of required and recommended equipment and clothing.

 Absolutely!
 There is an overnight security team to keep your bike safe in our secure, well-lit bike parking area—it is not necessary to bring a bike lock.
 Due to hotel rules, bikes cannot be stored in your hotel room.
 But any other equipment (your helmet, bag, etc.) can, of course, go with you into your hotel room.

 Our Bike Techs are on hand at rest stops to fix any problems.
 You can call the Command Center or flag one of the Sweep vehicles to take you to the next rest stop to check in with the Bike Tech team.
 We do recommend you carry spare tubes in your seat bag; if your bike needs a part that you don’t have, the Bike Techs can fix it—but there may be a cost for the spare part.